The Apple of His Eye ... commentary of Psalm 74

 1. Israel’s pride: Ezekiel 16:49: “Behold, this was the iniquity of thy sister Sodom, pride, fulness of bread, and abundance of idleness was in her and in her daughters, neither did she strengthen the hand of the poor and needy.”

-2. Israel oppressed the poor and needy: Ezekiel 18:12: “Hath oppressed the poor and needy, hath spoiled by violence, hath not restored the pledge, and hath lifted up his eyes to the idols, hath committed abomination,”
+2. Israel oppressed the poor and the needy: Ezekiel 18:12: “Hath oppressed the poor and needy, hath spoiled by violence, hath not restored the pledge, and hath lifted up his eyes to the idols, hath committed abomination,”

-3. Israel robbed the poor and needy: Ezekiel 22:29: “The people of the land have used oppression, and exercised robbery, and have vexed the poor and needy: yea, they have oppressed the stranger wrongfully.”
+3. Israel robbed the poor and the needy: Ezekiel 22:29: “The people of the land have used oppression, and exercised robbery, and have vexed the poor and needy: yea, they have oppressed the stranger wrongfully.”

-4. Israel made slaves of the poor and needy: Amos 8:6: “That we may buy the poor for silver, and the needy for a pair of shoes; yea, and sell the refuse of the wheat?”
+4. Israel made slaves of the poor and the needy: Amos 8:6: “That we may buy the poor for silver, and the needy for a pair of shoes; yea, and sell the refuse of the wheat?”

 But watch out!
 The LORD takes notice as to what the children of men are doing here on face of the earth: